opf/openproject-proto_plugin/README.md

 ## Homescreen Blocks

-By default the homepage contains a number of blocks (widget boxes), namely: Projects, Users, My account, OpenProject community and Administration.
+By default the homepage contains a number of blocks (widget boxes), namely: "Projects", "Users", "My account", "OpenProject community" and "Administration".

 You can easily add your own user-defined block so that it will also appears on the homepage.

 The relevant files for homescreen blocks are: